'People Who Boast About Their IQ Are Losers'

 They may also miscalculate how others will react to their boasts.
 One study found that people often self-promote because they’re trying to make a good impression on others.
 But they tend to overestimate how much their self-promotion will make other people feel happy for them and proud of them, and underestimate how annoying people will find it.

-Krueger co-authored a study in 2016 that found bragging about your superiority comes with a tradeoff.
+Krueger coauthored a study in 2016 that found bragging about your superiority comes with a tradeoff.
 It will make people see you as more competent, but less moral—unless the thing you are bragging about is provably false.
 Then it makes people see you as incompetent and immoral.

 In a case like Trump’s brag about being smarter than Tillerson, where the validity of his claim is unknown, the research suggests people would err on the side of believing him.

-“My personal opinion of the President’s claims about his own IQ is that he is making a gamble: Brag and be thought of as competent (intelligent), and hope that nothing will ever surface that proves his claims wrong,” Patrick Heck, Krueger’s co-author on the study, told me in an email.
+“My personal opinion of the president’s claims about his own IQ is that he is making a gamble: brag and be thought of as competent (intelligent), and hope that nothing will ever surface that proves his claims wrong,” Patrick Heck, Krueger’s coauthor on the study, told me in an email.

 “Of course there won’t be an IQ test given and then the nation will be informed what score he had and what score Tillerson had, so it’s pure rhetoric,” Krueger says.
 “In the context of our study if there truly were no other information about him, that would be a slight advantage.”